 If you did manage to survive the first trade, then it may take you 2 years to double the account to $200 trading micro lots.
 Now I’m sure that’s not part of the plan.
 The journey for most new traders is they start with $100 then add another $100 then another $100 then $1,000 and then another $1,000 until they bleed their savings account dry.

-The smart decision is to invest in yourself and get some proper training or join a funded trader programme and use that company’s capital to trade.
+The smart decision is to invest in yourself and get some proper training or join a funded trader programme and use that prop firm company’s capital to trade.
 You can find several company’s offering funded programs and they usually start from around $100-150.
-Just be careful and check the programme structure.
+Just be careful and check the program structure.
 The last thing you need is paying monthly subscriptions or hidden fees for additional resources.